telerik/blazor-docs/components/treelist/editing/overview.md

         public List<Employee> DirectReports { get; set; }
         public bool HasChildren { get; set; }

+        // Used for the editing so replacing the object in the view-model data
+        // will treat it as the same object and keep its state - otherwise it will
+        // collapse after editing is done, which is not what the user would expect public override bool Equals(object obj)
+        {
+            if (obj is Employee)
+            {
+                return this.Id == (obj as Employee).Id;
             }
+            return false;
+        }
+    }

     // data generation
+    // used in this example for data generation and assigning an ID to newly inserted items public int LastId { get; set; } = 1;

     protected override async Task OnInitializedAsync()
     {